GSA-TTS/FAC/backend/dissemination/data-model/fac.md

   ' is_passthrough_award /' SK - from Data key file - Indicates whether or not funds were passed through to any subrecipients for the Federal program'/

-  ' program_name /' SK - This might be CFDAPROGRAMNAME, which is different from federal_program_name. '/
+  ' program_name /' SK - This might be CFDAPROGRAMNAME, which is different from federal_program_name.
+Maybe rename to hist_cfda_program_name?
+Seems to be part of internal table based on 1146 - Questions sheet.  '/
   ' type_requirement /' SK - from 1146 Questions sheet - Its collected on form III.4.f... '/